The Rights of Way Improvement Plan for Derbyshire is attached to this page.

 - the extent to which local rights of way (including footpaths, cycle tracks, bridleways, byways, open access land, trails and Greenways) meet the present and future needs of the public

-- the opportunities provided by local rights of way for exercise and other forms of open-air recreation and the enjoyment of the council's area, together with the use of the network by local people as a means to access workplaces, schools and other facilities
+- the opportunities provided by local rights of way for exercise and other forms of open-air recreation and the enjoyment of our area, together with the use of the network by local people as a means to access workplaces, schools and other facilities

 Monitoring and delivery

-The monitoring reports highlighting what has been achieved to date are available in the related documents section below.
+The monitoring reports highlighting what has been achieved to date are attached to this page.

-The two Local Access Forums, the Derby and Derbyshire Local Access Forum and the Peak District Local Access Forum continue to play an important part in the whole process due to their role as statutory advisors to the county council on strategic access and open-air recreation.
+The 2 local access forums, the Derby and Derbyshire Local Access Forum and the Peak District Local Access Forum continue to play an important part in the whole process due to their role as statutory advisors to the county council on strategic access and open-air recreation.

-We have completed the first five years of delivering the RoWIP in Derbyshire and produced a new Statement of Action to take us through the next five years to 2017.
-This is available in the related documents section below.
+We have completed the first 5 years of delivering the RoWIP in Derbyshire and produced a Statement of Action to take us through to 2017.
+This is attached to this page.